Generate MCP servers from OpenAPI documents

 update: { "x-speakeasy-mcp": { "scopes": ["write"] } }

-Here’s an example of how to launch a basic MCP server defined in a claude_desktop_config.json file.
-Notice that the env property is used to make environment variables available to the server while args after start allow one to customize specific attributes of the server.
+The example below shows how to launch a basic MCP server defined in a claude_desktop_config.json file.
+Notice that the env property is used to make environment variables available to the server while arguments after start allow one to customize specific server attributes.

 {